wantpinow/convex-sandbox/README.md

+> This repo is WIP.
+Do not use directly in production.

 # Convex Sandbox

 Persistent bash sandboxes backed by Convex, using Vercel's [`just-bash`](https://github.com/nicolo-ribaudo/just-bash) for in-memory command execution and Convex file storage for filesystem persistence.
 No VMs or containers involved.